ToastedGMS/photo-tagger/readme.md

 Photo Tagger

-This is an app designed to be ran as a game to find the differences between similar images.
+This is an app designed to be ran as a game to tag characters in images.
 It employs techniques for tagging coordinates on an image and validating characters present (or not) on said coordinates.

 Technologies used

 Backend: Express, Node, Prisma ORM (PostgreSQL)

 Frontend: React

+Testing: Vitest for react;

 How to build and run it locally (and possibly a link to a demo)